KylerBesher/dancepnt/site/content/_index.md

 ---
 ## Join the Prestige Movement

-Prestige National Talent Competition is a world class, innovation company that focuses on creating a refreshing dance experience for dancers, their families, teachers, and studio owners!
+Prestige National Talent Competition is a world class, innovative company that focuses on creating a refreshing dance experience for dancers, their families, teachers, and studio owners!

 Based on our many years of studio-owning, we are committed to providing a world class dance event with the finest customer service possible.